mosse/style-guider/README.md

-# Getting Started with Style Guider
+# Getting Started with Style Guider.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).